ddJProj/ddjproj.github.io/src/content/blog/career-aspirations.md

 </br>

 ## How has your thinking about your career evolved?
 My time spent in the program has helped me refine what I would like to eventually end up doing career wise.
-When I started the program last year, I was very close to having dual B.S. in both Biochemistry (4-5 courses off), and Russian Studies (2 courses off).
-A deciding factor in my transition to computer science was that there isn't much I can do with an undergrad Biochem degree, any of the careers that I was interested in required a minimum of a masters.
+When I started the program last year, I was very close to having dual degrees, a B.S. in Biochemistry (4-5 courses off), and a B.A. in Russian Studies (2 courses off).
+A deciding factor in my transition to computer science was that there isn't much I can do with an undergrad Biochemistry degree.
+Any of the careers that I was interested in required a minimum of a masters.
 After starting the Computer science program I realized fairly quickly that I made the right decision.
 I thoroughly enjoy the challenge that writing code provides me with.
-I am hopeful that I can find a job / career path that will include my prior studies, and this led me to the decision to pursue a masters degree in computational science + data science.
+I am hopeful that I can find a job / career path that will include my prior studies, and this led me to the decision to pursue a masters degree in computational science / data science.
 I would like to end up in a career working on / with software that can be used for simulating reactive chemistry.
 This is a relatively new, and emerging field, and I would very much like to contribute to it in any way that I am able.
 <br>
 </br>